London has a growing appetite for new fine dining.

-And there you have it.
-Ikoyi has already completed steps one to four: it’s in St James’s, headed up by chef Jeremy Chan (who’s completed stages at Dinner & Noma), it serves West African food, and it’s named after a neighbourhood in Lagos.
-And thanks to that, it’s been one of the most staggeringly well-received new openings of the past couple of years.
-It’s been lavished by critics, packed with punters, and scored its first Michelin Star within months of opening.
+A few years ago Ikoyi opened in St James’s, headed up by chef Jeremy Chan (who’s completed stages at Dinner & Noma), serving West African-inspired dishes.
+It’s been one of the most staggeringly well-received new openings of the past couple of years: lavished by critics, packed with punters, and scoring its first Michelin Star within months of opening.